How To Write Better Blog Posts

 If your competitors aren’t doing much blogging, then this gives you an edge!
 Content marketing is a highly profitable way to market to your target market.
 Keep going, improve the content you’re producing and don’t forget to use SEO practices to get the most out of your content.

-Build a Better Blog Post: Food for Thought
+Write Better Blogs: Food for Thought

 Content marketing can be a tricky feat when writer’s block sets in.
 Coming up with consistent ideas is a looming challenge, emphasized with every blink of the cursor.
 Luckily, content ideas lie in unlikely places.
 By taking note of things that catch your attention, asking questions, and branching out to find inspiration in unconventional conversations, events and content, you can always develop powerful new blog ideas to help build a better blog strategy going forward.